THINGS TO KNOW AND DO

 There are fire pits at each house for your enjoyment.
 Wood for the Manor House is stored in the Dairy Shed, the little concrete shed beside the Manor House patio.
 For the Servants' Cottage, it is on the covered patio.
 For the Pond House, it is on the back porch.
 For the Milker's Cottage, it is on the porch.
 For Baldy's, it is on or near the back deck.
 For the Barn Apartment and for Cox Mill, it is in plain view.
 As Smokey says, “Remember, only you can prevent forest fires.”
-There are also working fireplaces in the Dining Room and Living Room of the Manor House, in the Dining Room of the Milker's Cottage, and in the Den at Baldy's Retreat.
+There are also working fireplaces in the Dining Room and Living Room of the Manor House, in the living room at the Cox Mill House, and in the Den at Baldy's Retreat.

 The hot tub is on the patio at the Manor House and is principally for the Manor House guests.
 However, guests at the other houses certainly may use the hot tub when the Manor House is unoccupied.
 Check with Tina about whether the coast is clear.

-You will find horseshoe pits behind the Manor House and in the back yard of the Milker's Cottage and by the side of the Cox Mill House.
+You will find horseshoe pits behind the Manor House, in the back yard of the Milker's Cottage and by the side of the Cox Mill House.

 The rope swing at the Manor House is in plain view, but there is also a bigger, adult sized rope swing at the edge of the woods at the corner of the Pond House paddock.